SoarinFerret/odfe-wazuh-docker/guide.md

 Wait a couple of minutes for ODFE to come up.

-Check if its running (update the admin password before running):
+Check if ODFE is running (update the admin password before running):

 ```bash
 curl -XGET https://127.0.0.1:9200 -u admin:admin -k